WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 - refactor the use of the store in components.
 - add or refactor the store unit test.
 - refactor the unit tests for components that use this store.
+- add e2e tests for the changes in components.

 ### State
 When using the setup store, we should try to use a `reactive` to create the initial state object, and not a set of `ref`s.
 Otherwise, we can create errors by accidentally having a state property name and an action parameter that is updating it with the same name.
 This doesn't work: